r2llab/testme/examples/graph-search/submission/README.md

 Please implement `myprogram.py`.
 The starter code runs each search algorithm (you have to implement them) and write out the traversal path to the output directory.
 Please break ties using the provided `tie_break` function, which breaks ties alphabetically.
+To implement A* search, please use the provided `heuristic` function.

 Your submission must adhere to the [TestMe API](https://github.com/r2llab/testme).
 In addition, please include a file in your submission (e.g. `user.txt`) that contains your UserID.